vueuse/vueuse/packages/shared/toReadonly/index.md

 # toReactive

-Converts ref or refs in an object to readonly.
+Converts ref or refs in an object/array to readonly.

 ## Usage